Home Compare DVN vs OXY

 Devon Energy vs Occidental Petroleum: Which Stock Looks Stronger in 2026?

-Devon Energy holds the cleaner structural position, with the lead spread across profitability and valuation.
-Occidental Petroleum still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Devon Energy leads structurally, with valuation as the clearest single gap between the two profiles.
+Occidental Petroleum still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON